magnusax/AutoML/README.md

 # ml-meta-wrapper
-The project aims to develop a customized ML framework on top of existing libraries
+The project aims to develop a customized ML framework on top of existing libraries.
+Currently,
+the project is still in its infancy, and only the bare minimum of functionality is present.

 It will be written in python3.4+.
 Libraries which will be heavily relied upon are: